 But if your goal is to make an occasion in your home feel special, then a flute is a must!
 They do have a purpose above and beyond aesthetics—flutes are designed to make sure your wine doesn’t go flat.
 But since flutes don’t enhance aromas, they’re mostly about creating a memorable drinking experience.
 There are also certain Champagne cocktails, like the French 75, that are traditionally served in a flute, so they can be a nice addition to a growing collection of barware, too.

-Through the course of use, I discovered one of the most important qualities in a good Champagne glass is weight.
+Through the course of use, I discovered that one of the most important qualities of a good Champagne glass is weight.
 Heavy glassware is for dark spirits and deep thoughts—Champagne demands something carefree, like the character of the drink itself, and if you’re carrying it around and holding it and refilling it all night, a light glass makes a difference.

 If you spend more than $40 on a glass, what you’re getting is a brand name or a specific design.
-Since at its heart, a Champagne flute is meant to make you feel special (as opposed to being a performance piece of glassware), there is an argument to be made for spending money on a brand that you identify with.
+Since at its heart a Champagne flute is meant to make you feel special (as opposed to being a performance piece of glassware), there is an argument to be made for spending money on a brand that you identify with.
 So if you love Lalique and want to spend the money, do it.
-But higher-priced flutes have imperceptible advantages over anything in the $20-$50 range.
+But higher-priced flutes have imperceptible advantages over anything in the $20 to $50 range.
 Everyone who drinks Champagne for a living is putting it in a wine glass anyway.

 A lot of the things that make a great flute, like quality of craftsmanship and type of glass, can be discovered by taking a cue from our wine glass guide.
 And the same brands that dominate the wine glass industry dominate in Champagne stemware as well.
 The heavy hitters are Riedel and Schott Zwiesel.
 I looked into products from Waterford, Mikasa, Rogaska, Lenox, and Kate Spade—well-known lifestyle brands you can find in a department store.
-The ultra-high-end brands such as Baccarat and Lalique were not considered, as they generally start at $100 per glass.
+The really high-end brands such as Baccarat and Lalique were not considered, as they generally start at $100 per glass.

 I ended up with nine glasses that I wanted to test.
 Glassware in person never looks like it does in pictures, so I checked to see how tall they were, what shape the bowls were, and how well they handled liquid.
 We also wanted to know if there was one particular shape of glass that excelled at preserving carbonation better than another shape.
 To test this, we topped up all of our choices with bubbly and tossed in a few Mentos.
 After observing how much fizz each glass produced, we got a little perspective on how well each could potentially keep your drink carbonated.
-Tulip shaped bowls were the big winner, in both practicality of use and bubble preservation.
+Tulip-shaped bowls were the big winner, in both practicality of use and bubble preservation.

 The Riedel Vinum Cuvee Prestige outsparkles the competition in two ways—fine, thin leaded crystal gives the glass extra radiance, while the Cuvee Prestige’s design preserves carbonation better than any other glass we tested.
 Considering the quality craftsmanship and materials, this flute is a bargain at $25 per glass.

-And above all, they feel special.
+And, above all, they feel special.
 The criteria for flute greatness is largely subjective, but you can see on Amazon that people love this brand, and people I know in the wine and service industry love it, too.

 I spoke at length with David Speer, owner of Ambonnay Champagne bar in Portland.
 He was also voted one of the 10 best sommeliers in the country by Food & Wine in 2013.
 When it comes to Champagne, this guy knows his stuff.

 What does he use to serve Champagne?
-“The one [glass] I use at my bar where I serve exclusively Champagne and sparkling wine is the Riedel Burgundy stem,” he says.
-Also according to David, Moët-Hennessy, which encompasses Chandon and Veuve Cliquot, has “switched exclusively to white wine glasses” when they conduct tastings.
+“The one [glass] I use at my bar where I serve exclusively Champagne and sparkling wine is the Riedel Burgundy stem,” he said.
+Also according to Speer, Moët-Hennessy, which encompasses Chandon and Veuve Cliquot, has “switched exclusively to white wine glasses” when they conduct tastings.
 “They no longer want flutes.”
 And this article at Forbes quotes current Riedel CEO Maximilian Riedel as saying he drinks “Pinot Noir-based Champagnes from Pinot Noir glasses.”

 So Dom Perignon, Chandon, Veuve Cliquot, and two of the most accomplished wine and spirits professionals in the country advise drinking Champagne out of a Burgundy glass.

 Why exactly?
 The Guardian has an article detailing some specifics: “The tall thin flute has a very powerful bubble engine … spitting lots of fizz upwards.
 But there’s so little air space at the top of the glass that flavour is mostly lost to the surroundings.
-This is fine for young wines, but doesn’t allow complexity to develop… For these complex older Champagnes, use a wide glass that curves back in towards the top…”
+This is fine for young wines, but doesn’t allow complexity to develop. … For these complex older Champagnes, use a wide glass that curves back in towards the top.”